 What’s Different about Adult Acne?

 Perception: Acne is acne, but often just as important as what a skin condition is, is how patients feel about it.
-Many feel embarrassed about having acne “at this age” and feel that pimples should never pair with wrinkles.
+Many feel embarrassed about having acne “at this age” and think that pimples should never pair with wrinkles.

 Maintenance and Daily Skincare